-&lt;sup>4A number of studies also consider non-regulatory factors behind land supply availability.
-For example, allocation and the national output.
-Our empirical analysis is complementary to Herkenhoff et al. (2018), and following them we also adopt a macroeconomic approach and consider the impact of state-specific land-use regulation on spatial population allocation across U.S. states.
+land-use.
+Recently, Hsieh and Moretti (2019) and Herkenhoff et al. (2018) go beyond the analysis of house prices and examine the impact of land-use regulations on spatial labor allocation and the national output.
+Our empirical analysis is complementary to those of Herkenhoff et al. (2018), and following them we also adopt a macroeconomic approach and consider the impact of state-specific land-use regulation on spatial population allocation across U.S. states.
 However, while their study emphasizes the positive impacts of land-use deregulation in California on the national output through population reallocation, we investigate the spatiotemporal patterns of the population reallocation that results from land-use deregulation.
 As shown in our impulse response analyses, a positive land-supply shock to California lowers local housing costs and induces net migration inflows from other states to California, and reduces population and house prices in other U.S. states.
-However, the adjustment of population to the deregulation is slow and the population reallocation towards California is mostly from the nearby states.
-These results in turn suggest that the population reallocation from the deregulation in California can be mostly regional.
+However, the adjustment of population to the deregulation tends to be slow and the population reallocation towards California is mostly from nearby states.
+These results in turn suggest that the population reallocation due to deregulation in California can be mostly regional.

 The rest of the paper is organized as follows: Section 2 sets out the migration module, and Section 3 specifies the rest of the model.
-Section 4 summarizes the set of equilibrium conditions and the model's solution.
+Section 4 discusses equilibrium conditions and the solution of the model.
 Section 5 proves the existence and the uniqueness of the equilibrium and the balanced growth path in the deterministic case.
 Section 6 estimates the model.
-Section 7 examines the performance of the model in predicting the observed trends in house price and migration over the evaluation sample.
+Section 7 examines the performance of the model in predicting the observed trends in house prices and migration flows over the evaluation sample.
 Section 8 presents the spatiotemporal analyses of productivity and land-supply shocks to California, Texas and Florida.
 Section 9 provides some sensitivity analyses to the choices of migration elasticity and the housing depreciation rate.
 Section 10 concludes.
-Mathematical derivations and data sources are provided in Appendix A. To save space, some of the simulation results and details of the computation of spatiotemporal impulse responses are provided in an online supplement.
+Mathematical derivations and data sources are provided in Appendix A. To save space, some of the simulation results and details of the computation of spatiotemporal impulse responses are relegated to an online supplement.